csnyder616/hn_ideator/README.md

 **[![Twitter logo](https://g.twimg.com/dev/documentation/image/Twitter_logo_blue_32.png) Follow the bot on Twitter](https://twitter.com/hn_ideator)**

-Anyone who regularly visits [Hacker News](http://news.ycombinator.com) has seen the "Show HN: {proper noun} — a[n] {adjective} {noun} written in {trendy language}" headlines.
+Anyone who regularly visits [Hacker News](http://news.ycombinator.com) has seen the *"Show HN: {proper noun} — a[n] {adjective} {noun} written in {trendy language}”* headlines.
 Inspired by a [HN comment](https://news.ycombinator.com/item?id=9280555) surmising that all HN project descriptions are really written by Markov chains, I decided to write a Twitter bot that generates “Show HN”-style headlines.

-### Generation approach
+### Approach
 Since this bot generates headlines (rather than the longer project pages the original author described), I decided that a Madlib-style approach would be appropriate.
 It follows the following pattern:

 > Show HN: {proper noun} — a[n] {adjective} {noun} written in {language}